jae0/adapt/README.md

 - ![Yukon](./inst/doc/Yukon/README.md)

+These assessments would be better for smaller areal units as they would make management decisions more relevant.
+This is because dynamics in one city or rural area is like very different from others, even if they are found in the same province.
+I do not have the computing resources to go to a finer scale.

 NOTE 1: These results are generated from an automated process.
 There might be problems due to unforeseen issues.
-As of 23 May 2020, the methods have been tweaked to a point where trajectories from all provinces are numerically well behaved and data streams have been error checked.

-NOTE 2: Computations for Ontario and Quebec, however, take quite a bit of time to complete on my poor laptop; I will update these less frequently.
+NOTE 2: Computations for some provinces such Ontario and Quebec, however, take quite a bit of time to complete on my poor laptop; I will update these when I can.

 ---